KarapandzaF/notes-share/content/Trips/Japan Trip.md

 *Notes:*
 Yeah it's just the nerdy part of Osaka.
 Ok but since Osaka is a lot less crowded than Tokyo you will find a lot better deals here when it comes to most everything, especially retro games.
 It's insanely cheap here and I swear to god if I don't find those Gundam scissors here this time

+## Itineraries Tokyo:
+**Day 1:**
+- Arrive at the hotel
+- Afterwards go straight to fuunji for lunch (genuinely couldn't find anything else that isn't just as far)
+- spend time in shinjuku if wanted
+- Shimokitazawa
+- nakemugeru
+- shibuya (gonna be grabbing some clothing here) (tacos 3 hermanos is nearby we should eat that)
+- menchirashi for dinner (carbonara udon)
+**Day 2:**
+- wake up go to imperial palace
+- seisuke knife shop
+- eat lunch at pizza studio tamaki
+- asakusa
+- tokyo national museum
+- akihabara
+- futago dinner